 The post-master's doctor of nursing practice program consists of 29-34 credits depending on whether you choose the care of populations, nurse anesthesia, or nursing leadership track.

 Core requirements for all three tracks cover topics such as biostatistics, epidemiology & evidence-based practice, health policy, and clinical scholarship & inquiry in nursing.
 Each track also includes two portfolio synthesis seminars.

-One of only 12 schools in the country that is accredited by the American Holistic Nurses Credentialing Corporation, Quinnipiac University School of Nursing prepares graduates to thrive and lead in their professional practice.
+The programs offered by the Quinnipiac School of Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE), preparing graduates to thrive and lead in their professional practice.
+In addition, the School of Nursing is also one of only 12 schools in the country that is accredited by the American Holistic Nurses Credentialing Corporation.
 Our expert faculty is made up of insightful scholars and experienced professionals who use a student-centered approach to teaching to provide more enriching educational experiences.

 Graduates are equipped to provide quality holistic care for diverse individuals, families, communities and populations in a wide range of settings.